Bank Of Hawaii: Many Positives Happening At The Same Time

-The valuation of Bank of Hawaii (NYSE:BOH) is at a five year high, optimized earning assets portfolio and healthy macro environment makes us believe that there will be no downfall to the valuation in the near term.
+The valuation of Bank of Hawaii (NYSE:BOH) is at a five-year high; optimized earning assets portfolio and healthy macro environment make us believe that there will be no downfall to the valuation in the near term.
 Even if there will be any tumbles, they will not last longer, in our view.
 In this article, we will discuss some aspects that make us believe 2017 is the best year for Bank of Hawaii, in terms of profitability and earnings performance compared to the recent past.
-Three important aspects for our optimism on Bank of Hawaii are; improved asset mix that is optimized for higher margins, healthy Hawaii Economy and rising interest rate environment for banks.
+Three important aspects for our optimism on Bank of Hawaii are: improved asset mix that is optimized for higher margins, healthy Hawaii economy and rising interest rate environment for banks.

 In spite of strong loan portfolio growth, BOH's earnings were down by 3% in 2015 compared to 2012.
-The dreadful earnings performance and substantial decline in profitability was due to a low yielding investment securities portfolio and a fat cost structure that needed an immediate trim in a yield hungry environment.
+The dreadful earnings performance and substantial decline in profitability were due to a low yielding investment securities portfolio and a fat cost structure that needed an immediate trim in a yield-hungry environment.

-Earning assets portfolio needed optimization and cost cuts are needed to slowdown the profitability decline.
-Management was mundane for many years that resulted in quickly falling profitability for a long time, it has started optimizing the earning assets in 2015.
+Earning assets portfolio needed optimization and cost cuts were needed to slow down the profitability decline.
+Management was mundane for many years that resulted in quickly falling profitability for a long time; it has started optimizing the earning assets in 2015.

 In 2015, total investment securities declined by 8% compared to 2014, in 3Q16 investment securities declined by 6% compared to 3Q15.
 For the first nine months of 2016, net interest margin improved by five basis points to 2.84% from 2.79% in the same period 2015.
 The low yielding investment securities were replaced with high margin loan assets, which are a valuable boost to profitability.
-These measures were coming in at a time when the Hawaiian economy was at its best in 9 years with the unemployment rate at a nine year low and a rising interest rate environment.
+These measures were coming in at a time when the Hawaiian economy was at its best in 9 years with the unemployment rate at a nine-year low and a rising interest rate environment.
 This should result in a strong earnings performance in the coming quarters.

 In the first eight months of 2016, total visitor arrivals to Hawaii increased by 2.6%, while total visitor spending increased 3% compared to the same period in 2015.